sbogucki12/SpaASMR2018/README.md

 + Added authentication using Microsoft Identity (which, btw, is way harder when you don't do it from project initiation!).
 + Added ability to log-in via facebook (OAuth).

+**Day Six (March 13, 2018)**
++ Using probably more effort than necessary, created a web API for added videos to a User's List of Favorites.

 ## Credit